TrystanLea/blog/pages/en/monitoring.md

 - The CT on the lighting circuit was just an addition for interest and not necessarily needed for the monitoring goals, saving £9.60
 - **Total cost: £522** (of which £343 of OpenEnergyMonitor monitoring and £179 for the heat meter).

-The next version of the MBUS reader should reduce the cost of this part from ~£36 to ~£19 by removing the need for the seperate USB to UART adapter alongside a simplificantion of the design.
+The next version of the MBUS reader should reduce the cost of this part from ~£36 to ~£19 by removing the need for the seperate USB to UART adapter alongside a simplification of the design.
+We are also working on other hardware changes that could reduce costs further.

 **Alternative configurations**